Daimler recalls 3,500 Mercedes Citan vans over faulty airbags

-STUTTGART, Germany (Reuters) - German automaker Daimler (DAIGn.DE) is recalling 3,500 Mercedes-Benz Citan vans in Europe because of faulty airbags.
+STUTTGART, Germany, May 6 (Reuters) - German automaker Daimler is recalling 3,500 Mercedes-Benz Citan vans in Europe because of faulty airbags.

 A company spokesman said on Monday that window airbags will be replaced in the box-type Citan, which recently scored only three out of five stars in an NCAP crash test survey.

-The low score from the New Car Assessment Programme body, which conducts crash tests on behalf of its European government and consumer motoring organization members, was a blow for Mercedes, which is struggling to catch up with German luxury-car rivals BMW (BMWG.DE) and Volkswagen’s (VOWG_p.DE) Audi and has put pressure on Chief Executive Dieter Zetsche to take action.
+The low score from the New Car Assessment Programme body, which conducts crash tests on behalf of its European government and consumer motoring organisation members, was a blow for Mercedes, which is struggling to catch up with German luxury-car rivals BMW and Volkswagen’s Audi and has put pressure on Chief Executive Dieter Zetsche to take action.

 Mercedes also prides itself on the safety of its vehicles, which it promotes as “the best or nothing” in TV commercials.